-- Is school violence a matter of concern to your school community? - How is it reported? - Which are the characteristics of perpetrators? - Which are the characteristics of victims? - Where do incidents of school violence take place? - Could you please give us specific examples of school violence? - Are xenophobia, racism, homophobia issues susceptible to generate school violence?

-- Is school community generating violence?
-In what ways? - Could you please tell us how you believe that school communities can be helped out in order to cope with school violence?
+- ▶ Is school violence a matter of concern to your school community? - ► How is it reported? - What are the characteristics of perpetrators? - ▶ What are the characteristics of victims? - Where do incidents of school violence take place? - ▶ Could you please give us specific examples of school violence? - > Are xenophobia, racism, and homophobia issues likely to generate school violence? - ▶ Is the school community generating violence?
+In what ways? - Could you please tell us how you believe that school communities can be helped to cope with school violence?